 Advice for protecting childcare workers includes:

-- Use of the right glove for the right job
+- Use the right type of glove for the right job

-- Proper handwashing techniques and use of alcohol-based gels when appropriate
+- Practice proper handwashing techniques, and use alcohol-based gels when appropriate

-- Use of lotions and creams to keep skin moisturised
+- Use lotions and creams to keep skin moisturised

 Diagnosis and treatment of occupational skin disorders